gbmhunter/blog/content/programming/languages/python/debugging/index.md

 ---
 author: gbmhunter
+categories: [ "Programming", "Programming Languages" ]
-date: 2018-06-26 20:37:20+00:00
+date: 2018-06-26
 draft: false
+tags: [ "programming", "programming languages", "Python", "pyrasite" ]
 title: Debugging
 type: page
-url: /programming/languages/python/debugging
 ---

 ## Entering A Running Python Process

 [pyrasite-shell](http://pyrasite.readthedocs.io/en/latest/index.html) is a great tool for attaching to a running Python process.
-You can install it using pip with:
+You can install it using `pip` with:

 ```sh
 $ pip install pyrasite